ashley-koh/tusimple-annotation/README.md

 1. Download the VIA zip file and open `via.html` in a browser.
 2. Click `Add Files` and select your images.
+   - **Warning**: Images added to VIA do not persist on reload.
+Save your project regularly to avoid losing annotations.
 3. Select `polyline` from the `Region Shape` section.
 4. Draw polylines on each lane, starting from the bottom (highest y-value) to the top (lowest y-value).
 Use at least 6-7 points per lane for smooth curves.
    - Ensure x-coordinates are in order (increasing or decreasing consistently).